amollberg/fragmap/README.md

 - Clone this repo

+- Run `pip install -r requirements.txt` to install all requirements

 - Run `pip install -r requirements-dev.txt` to be able to run the test suite

 - Run `python setup.py develop`